getgrav/grav-learn/pages/08.cookbook/01.general-recipes/docs.md

 ##### Solution:

 This recipe is for 4 images!
 Simply put the images where the .md file is.
-I create a new twig template and extend the base.html.twig.
+Next, create a new twig template and extend base.html.twig.

 ```
 {% extends 'partials/base.html.twig' %}